SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

-Require activated action, asserts that a protocol feature has been activated
+Activated action is required, submits that a protocol feature is confirmed

 Parameter Name | Description
 --- | ---